grigters/D3-Project/README.md

 # D3-Project
-Create an interactive scatterplot using D3.js.
+Create an interactive scatter plot using D3.js.